alexa/ask-cli/docs/concepts/Alexa-Skill-Project-Definition.md

 # Alexa Skill Project Resource Components

 Alexa skill is by nature an application which delivers the Voice-User-Interface (VUI) through natural language techniques and cloud infrastructures.
-Accordingly, `ask-cli-x` helps Alexa skill developers break down the entire deployment into three steps, represented by three components managed by CLI: **Skill Metadata, Skill Code and Skill Infrastructure**.
+Accordingly, `ask-cli` helps Alexa skill developers break down the entire deployment into three steps, represented by three components managed by CLI: **Skill Metadata, Skill Code and Skill Infrastructure**.

 Furthermore, those three components are all represented in the `ask-resources.json` file at the root of the skill project.
 CLI always loads and respects the data from this config file when executing any CLI commands.